What Is a Cloud Engineer? Building and Maintaining the Cloud

 A cloud engineer helps create, maintain, and troubleshoot cloud infrastructure.

-Cloud technology has become ubiquitous in recent years, with this technology being used when you’re watching TV or listening to music on streaming services, or using an email platform.
+Cloud technology has become ubiquitous in recent years, with this technology being used when you’re watching TV, listening to music on streaming services, or using an email platform.
 For a company, it means data can be stored and backed up more easily, software updates can be rolled out on-demand, and customers may be able to access their information from different devices.
-As a cloud engineer, you’ll work behind the scenes to keep it all running.
+You’ll work behind the scenes as a cloud engineer to keep it all running.

-A cloud engineer in the UK makes an average base salary of £51,590 as of July 2023, according to Glassdoor [1].
-Individual salaries vary by location, experience, company size, and responsibilities.
-However, the advanced education and skills needed by cloud engineers generally puts their salaries above the national average.
+A cloud engineer makes an average salary of ₹6,00,000 in India as of April 2023, according to Glassdoor [1].

-Cloud computing is also a field that is expected to grow in the next decade as the UK continues to adopt cloud technology.
-According to the UK Digital Strategy update (October 2022) , cloud-based platforms and cloud computing are expected to grow in their applications throughout UK-based companies [2].
+The cloud computing field is also expected to grow in the next decade as companies continue to adopt cloud technology.
+IDC India suggests cloud adoption will accelerate "driven by the need for agility, flexibility, and faster access to digital technologies."
+The consultants predict the Indian public cloud services market will be greater than $13 billion by 2026 as it grows at a CAGR of 24 per cent over the coming years [2].

 A cloud engineer's role can look fairly different depending on the company they work for.
 "My role as a Strategic Cloud Engineer at Google is to help Google Cloud customers to architect and build systems on the Google Cloud Platform," Ben Miller says of his role.
 "I offer systems design, product guidance, and education regarding best practices in GCP.
 I also work with Google Cloud product teams to improve GCP and our customers' experiences."